-Summary: in this tutorial, you will learn about the PHP spread operator and how to use it effectively, like merging multiple arrays into a single one.
+Summary: In this tutorial, you will learn about the PHP spread operator and how to use it effectively, such as merging multiple arrays into a single one.

 PHP 7.4 introduced the spread operator to the array expression.
 PHP uses the three dots (...